wegar-2/latex_files/README.md

 The contents of this folder are intended to serve as a future reference for my own use, so that I can access the information that I might need from any device I might be working on.

-I have no pretense of these texts being journal level articles since this is not their purpose, as explained above.
+I have no pretense of these texts being journal level articles since this is not their purpose - as explained above.

 ## Contents
 Currently the contents are stored in the following folders: